 I’m a clinical psychologist and a mindfulness researcher, teacher, trainer, and practitioner.
 Following a long career as a professor of psychology at the University of Kentucky, I was very fortunate to move to Oxford to work with the OMC.
 My interests include conceptualization and assessment of mindfulness, effects of mindfulness-based programs, mechanisms of change, and professional training and ethics in the mindfulness field.
 I enjoy taking a broad perspective, and so I’ve studied a wide range of mindfulness-based interventions, including MBCT and MBSR as well as DBT, ACT, and MBRP.

 What do I do?

 My work at the OMC includes teaching, training, and research.
-I’m the lead for the non-academic teacher training pathway and also work with the Master of Studies in MBCT.
+I also work with the Master of Studies in MBCT.
 I teach mindfulness courses for the general public and for Oxford students and staff, and I work with competency assessment.
 On the research side, I collaborate on manuscripts based on the data coming in from the MYRIAD project and other projects with OMC colleagues.